-Where to sleep in Bristol
+Where to stay in Bristol

 I stayed at the Mercure Bristol Grand Hotel, which is set in a historical building.
-Although I am not usually a big fan of large hotel chains, the Mercure Bristol Grand Hotel is perfectly located to walk into Central Bristol.
+Although I am not usually a big fan of large hotel chains, the Mercure Bristol Grand Hotel is ideally located to walk into Central Bristol.

-When I go back to Bristol – because I will, – I’d likely choose to stay at one of these cozier hotels:
+When I go back to Bristol – because I will – I’d likely choose to stay at one of these cozier hotels:

 Hotel du Vin Bristol is a boutique hotel not far from Clifton Village, featuring a pretty courtyard and a stylish bistro-style restaurant serving French cuisine.